ggabriel96/opzioni/README.md

     specification to the result (if that's even possible).
     That means that it's impossible to write `auto name = args["name"]` if `args` is not `constexpr` and holds `std::variant`s.
     Boost.Hana makes me think there is a way, but I don't know how.
-    See also https://github.com/ggabriel96/opzioni/issues/5, at "The problem".
+    See also [The return of templated Arg?](https://github.com/ggabriel96/opzioni/issues/5), at "The problem".

     Finally, I decided to at least *try* to avoid asking the user to actually write the type of each argument, since they'll eventually have to do that when accessing their values.